Definition of “CONTAINMENT”

 Transferring systems and containment technologies (examples based on Comecer products)

+The key element for this evolution is the understanding and use of containment technologies that can reduce the risks posed to operators and the environment.
 Thanks to the decades of experience in the radiation protection sector in Nuclear Medicine applications, Comecer has been able to make use of the know-how acquired in using the technology of the isolators (glove boxes) by adapting and transferring it to the pharmaceutical sector, thereby proving to have a marked advantage with respect to others who have only recently approached such technologies.
 The vast range of products in the Comecer portfolio can meet all the Containment requirements, whilst guaranteeing the highest standards of quality and a complete development process, from the preliminary design to the validation of the equipment.

 The Modular Dispensing and Weighing Isolator was specifically created to mainly satisfy the requirements related to the handling process of highly toxic API (Active Pharmaceutical Ingredients).
 Its modular structure together with the highly flexible integration of process instruments (vacuum ovens, reactors, scales, filters, milling, etc.) were and still are the reasons behind it being the market leader for this type of application.
 In order to complete the basic machines that are then, more often than not, customised to meet specific process requirements, Comecer has gained a wealth of experience in Cross Contamination Control as well as the material transfer strategies, both in and out of the contaminated area.
 In fact, the many different applications have allowed for experiments and an in-depth understanding of the philosophies behind pre-chamber use, RTP (Rapid Transfer Port), Continuous Liners, etc.